applicaster/developer.applicaster.com/book/plugins/general-abilities/url-schemes/url-schemes.md

 ## Typical Use

 Plugin Url schemes are useful for launching the plugin by using a link from a HTML page or a push notification.
+They are also used in App Builder to specify what page to open after a button click and for plugins to open other screens, for example after a hook or an onboarding page.

 ## Plugin Scheme Interface